Loading...

 Skip to main content

-ALEXIS SOYER (1809-1858), a famous cook, born at Meaux; turned aside from a tempting career as a vocalist and took up gastronomy as a profession; during the 1830 Revolution he narrowly escaped with his life to London, which he henceforth made his head-quarters, rising to the position of cook to the Reform Club; rendered important services as a culinary expert in Ireland during the 1847 famine, and at the Crimea (1855); was the author of various highly popular works on the art of cooking, "The Modern Housewife," "Shilling Cookery Book," etc.
+Alexis Soyer (1809-1858) was a famous French cook, born at Meaux.
+He turned aside from a tempting career as a vocalist and took up gastronomy as a profession.
+During the 1830 Revolution he narrowly escaped with his life to London, which he henceforth made his head-quarters, rising to the position of cook to the Reform Club.
+He rendered important services as a culinary expert in Ireland during the 1847 famine, and at the Crimea (1855).
+He was the author of various highly popular works on the art of cooking, "The Modern Housewife," "Shilling Cookery Book," etc.